Eventual nonsensitivity and tame dynamical systems: Banach representations of dynamical systems and of functions

 \begin{defin} We say that a dynamical system $(S,X)$ is: (i) {\it Eberlein} when it is reflexively representable; (ii) Radon-Nikod\'ym (RN) when it is Asplund representable; and, (iii) \emph{Weakly Radon-Nikod\'ym} (WRN), when it is Rosenthal representable. \end{defin}

-As a word of warning note that this does not mean that $X$, as a compactum, has the same property (Eberlein, RN or WRN).
+As a word of warning note that if $X$, as a compactum, satisfies one of the properties above (Eberlein, RN or WRN) this does not mean that $(S,X)$ has the same property.
 In fact {\it every} compact metrizable space is obviously (uniformly) Eberlein as it can be embedded in a separable Hilbert space.
 However, it is not hard to find metric dynamical systems which distinguish the classes of dynamical systems mentioned above.

 \begin{ex} \ \ben \item Let $X=[0,1]$ be the unit interval.
 Consider the cascade $(\Z,X)$ generated by the homeomorphism $\s(x)=x^2$.
 Then $(\Z,X)$, as a dynamical system, is RN and not Eberlein.
 To see this observe that the pair of sequences $x_n=1-\frac{1}{n}$ in $X=[0,1]$ and $\s^m \in G$ with $\s^m(x)=x^{2^m}$ does not satisfy DLP.
 The corresponding limits are 0 and 1.
 This means that $(\Z,X)$ is not Eberlein (Remark \ref{r:JCont2} and Theorem \ref{t:tame=R-repr}).
 The enveloping semigroup $E(\Z,X)$ is metrizable, being homeomorphic to the two-point compactification of $\Z$.
 Hence, by \cite{GMU}, $(\Z,X)$ is RN.
 The sequence $\{\s^m: [0,1] \to [0,1]\}_{m \in \N}$ is a fragmented family which does not satisfy DLP. \item The Sturmian symbolic dynamical system $(X,\s)$ from Example \ref{e:tameNOThns}.3 is WRN but not RN.
 The sequence $\{\s^n: X \to X\}_{n \in \N}$ of (positive) iterations is an eventually fragmented but not a fragmented family. \item The natural action of the Polish group $H_+[0,1]$ of increasing homeomorphisms of $[0,1]$ on $[0,1]$ is tame but not HNS; this system is WRN but not RN.
 See for example \cite{GM-AffComp} or Section \ref{s:orderOnI} below.
-The family $H_+[0,1]$, as a family of functions, (or any dense subsequence in $H_+[0,1]$) is eventually fragmented but not fragmented. \item The Bernoulli shift $(\Z,\{0,1\}^{\Z})$ is not WRN (equivalently, not tame).
+The family $H_+[0,1]$, as a family of functions, (or any dense subsequence in $H_+[0,1]$) is eventually fragmented (equivalently, tame) but not fragmented. \item The Bernoulli shift $(\Z,\{0,1\}^{\Z})$ is not WRN (equivalently, not tame).
 In fact, the enveloping semigroup of this system can be identified with $\beta \Z$.
 Now use the dynamical version of BFT dichotomy (Theorem \ref{D-BFT}).
 Another way to see that the shift system is not tame is by the well known fact (see for example \cite{TodBook}) that the sequence of projections on the Cantor cube is independent.
 Hence by Theorem \ref{f:sub-fr} this family fails to be eventually fragmented. \een \end{ex}

 \sk